For more detailed information, please see the menu on the right.

 Currently of Note:

-- Major, in-depth interview with John Shirley by Kelly Burnette for Michael Moorcock's New Worlds.
+- Interview with John Shirley by Kelly Burnette: This in-depth interview is for Michael Moorcock's New Worlds available here.
 Also fiction by John Shirley, "Meerga"!
 (You'll need to subscribe to access the fiction.)

 - New Nonfiction: New Taboos by John Shirley